Beach Too Sandy, Bryan Too Breaky

 actually,

-it sounds way more threatening coming out of it.
+it sounds way more threatening coming up.
 They've got less to lose at that age.

 They'll do some crazy shit.
-But who you got, Snow White over there, like controlling these raccoons?
+But who you've got, Snow White over there, like controlling these raccoons?

 Yeah, like that's what that's what was my question.
 Cinderella?
-I don't know who does that, but pet raccoon.
+I don't know who knows about that.

 I knew a man who had a pet raccoon named Jack the Rack, and he